 Introduction

 Imagine you need to describe the temperatures where water remains liquid.
-Which means this range isn't a single number; it's all temperatures between 0°C and 100°C. Interval notation uses parentheses and brackets to denote open, closed, or half-open intervals.
-Both methods are mathematically equivalent but serve slightly different purposes and offer distinct perspectives.
-This is where interval notation and set notation become invaluable tools.
+In practice, this range isn't a single number; it's all temperatures between 0°C and 100°C. That's why this is where interval notation and set notation become invaluable tools.
 Set notation, rooted in set theory, describes the interval as a subset of the real numbers, often using inequalities.
+On the flip side, both methods are mathematically equivalent but serve slightly different purposes and offer distinct perspectives.
+Interval notation uses parentheses and brackets to denote open, closed, or half-open intervals.
 How do you precisely convey this set of values?
-This article breaks down these two essential representations, explaining their structures, meanings, and practical applications It's one of those things that adds up..
+This article looks at these two essential representations, explaining their structures, meanings, and practical applications That's the part that actually makes a difference..

 Steps: Expressing Intervals